-1. Table space or area dimensions assigned to this exhibit.

-2. Whether or not reservations are required and appropriate contact information.

-3. Whether or not the Educational Exhibit should tie in with the theme of the show, if there is one, through signs, show color combinations or some other way.

-4. Whether or not this division will be judged.
+- 1. Table space or area dimensions assigned for a physical exhibit.
+Likewise, maximum duration of video exhibit should be included and a notice that projector and screen must be provided by exhibitor. - 2.
+Whether or not reservations are required and appropriate contact information. - 3.
+Whether or not the Educational Exhibit should tie in with the theme of the show, if there is one, through signs, show color combinations or some other way. - 4.
+Whether or not this division will be judged.
 If judged, awards given should be listed in the awards section of the show schedule.

-Commercial Division
+F. Commercial Division